Deirdre Heenan: Career

 Heenan started her career at Ulster University as a lecturer in 1995, before becoming a professor by 2007.
 In 2001, she received a Distinguished Teaching Award, and by 2006, the Higher Education Academy awarded her with a National Teaching Fellowship.
 She co-founded the Northern Ireland Life and Times Survey in 1998.

 She previously served as Provost and Dean of Academic Development at Ulster University’s Magee campus.
 Heenan was the first female provost of the Magee campus.
 In 2008, she served as a policy adviser in the Office of the First Minister and Deputy First Minister in Northern Ireland for a nine-month term.
 In 2011, Heenan was appointed to a five-member panel by the Northern Ireland health minister to lead a major review of health and social care services.
 The following year, she was named to the Irish President’s Council of State as one of seven personal nominees selected by President Michael D. Higgins.

-In addition to her academic and advisory roles, Heenan is currently a director of ILEX, the Derry urban regeneration company, and serves as a school governor at two Derry schools, Foyle College and St. Patrick’s Pennyburn.
+In addition to her academic and advisory roles, Heenan was a director of ILEX, the Derry urban regeneration company, until its dissolution in 2016, and served as a school governor at two Derry schools, Foyle College and St. Patrick’s Pennyburn.

 She is the Northern Ireland Honorary Consul to Austria.